halostatue/terraform-modules/aws/content-site/README.md

 - `tags`: Tags to be applied to the created certificate.
 The tags `Purpose`, `Terraform`, and `TerraformModule` will _always_ be set from the module.

+- `cors-rules`: CORS rules to be applied.
+Disabled by default.
+Can be enabled only for `GET` and `HEAD` requests by providing an empty set.
+Otherwise, this should be configured as a set of objects with the values:

+  - `allowed-origins`: A set of string values representing the allowed origin URLs.
+Allow all origins with `*`.

+  - `allowed-headers`: A set of header names allowed.
+The default is `[*]`.

+  - `allowed-methods`: A set of allowed HTTP methods.
+The default is `["GET", "HEAD", "PUT", "POST"]`.

+  - `expose-headers`: A set of headers that are returned via CORS.
+Defaults to

+    ```
+    [
+      "Authorization", "Content-Length", "ETag", "x-amz-acl", "x-amz-id-2",
+      "x-amz-request-id", "x-amz-server-side-encryption"
+    ]
+    ```

+  - `max-age-seconds`: The maximum age permitted for the request, in seconds.
+    Defaults to 240 seconds.

 ## Local Variables

 - `fqdn`: Either `site-name.domain-name` _or_ `domain-name`, depending on